openfoodfacts/search-a-licious/docs/reports/2024-06 thoughts on scoring.md

 Also the script filter may help, if it's faster than score to remove some values (but is it worth it ?)

-## Using Knn
+## Using KNN

-There is a good support for Knn in Elastic Search, with approximate matching.
+There is a good support for KNNs in Elastic Search, with approximate matching.

 If we can reduce scoring to a KNN search this might be worth exploring.